coderarjob/meghaos-x86/docs/x86/manual/physical_memory_mamager.md

 0xc0107008:     0x00    0x00    0x00    0x00    0x00    0x00    0x00    0x00
 ```
 ##### PAB state after processing memory map entry #4

+The steps are same as before, but due to the values in this entry, the **adjustment for zero
+address** and **length alignment** are not required.

 ```
 Memory map entry[3]: